-Commerce encourages us to hide our appearance and age by hawking products such as hair dye, wigs, cosmetics, plastic surgery, etc. They couple that with propaganda which convinces us that our altered presentation to the world is okay, appropriate, no big deal, “everyone does it.”
+Commerce encourages us to hide our appearance and age by hawking products such as hair dye, wigs, cosmetics, plastic surgery, and the rest of that ilk.
+They couple that with propaganda which convinces us that our altered presentation to the world is okay, appropriate, no big deal, “everyone does it.”
 Entertainment idols help sell that lie by partaking and flaunting it to the public.
 Seventy-something actresses look forty, parading their deception and bragging about it.
 Ordinary folks seeing this in the media comment on “how wonderful she looked on TV the other night.”

 We teach this self-assessment to our children who want to emulate what they consider “grown-up” behavior.
 They quickly learn by their teenage years which of their bodily attributes are unattractive: nose, hair, height, weight, voice, skin color, and on and on.
 Too many obsess about it.
-Commerce, always on the lookout for new grist for their ever churning mills, panders to this market, too.
+Commerce, always on the lookout for new grist for its ever churning mill, panders to this market, too.

-Fred Rogers of “Mr. Rogers’ Neighborhood” fame used to make his young TV listeners feel special by telling them, “I like you just the way you are.”
+Fred Rogers of “Mr. Rogers’ Neighborhood” fame used to make his young TV listeners feel special by letting them know he liked them no matter how they looked or acted.
 Where are the Mr. Rogerses of today?
 Who is telling our children now?
 Who is telling our grandchildren?
 Who is telling us?

 Please forward my blog to anyone who might be interested and post it on your Facebook, Twitter and other social media.
 To reprint any material, contact me for permission at: email@example.com.
 If you want to be automatically notified when I post a new blog, click on the “Follow” button in the upper right corner of this page and fill in the information.
 To read my other blog posts, scroll down on this page or click on “Recent Posts” or “Archives” under the Follow button.
 To opt out of receiving this blog, contact me at the aforementioned email address, let me know, and I’ll remove you from the list.